seedubjay/seedubjay.github.io/_drafts/what-do-i-do.md

 ---
 layout: post
 title: It's like magic
-subtitle: four answers to the question "what do you do?"
+subtitle: what do i even do?
 ---

 _So...
 What do you actually do in computer science?_